visit-dav/visit/src/doc/tutorials/Aneurysm.rst

 Modify the Mesh plot settings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. Double click on the Mesh plot to open the Mesh Plot Attributes Window.
+1. Double click on the Mesh plot to open the Mesh plot attributes window.

 .. figure:: images/Aneurysm-MeshAttributes.png